rseal/Software-Defined-Radar-Simulator/readme.txt

 1. As the root user, run "waf install_headers" script in the scripts folder.
 2. From the project root, run "git submodule init" to pull in the tinyxml dependency ( see deps folder ).
 2. As a standard user, run "waf config build" in subdirectories containing a wscript file.

-There are currently several functioning blocks complete.
-However, the effort to move these binary tests to a more unified structure ( i.e. boost-test ) has yet to be completed.
-As development progresses, there are a number of TODO items that will take place:

-1. Create more generalized classes to assist in test bench tests as well as unit tests.
-2. For each block, unit tests should be mandatory via boost test, and all tests should be linked to bjam's build system for automated testing.
-3. The RX receive chain, when complete, should provide an XML-based parameter tool to enable easy implementation of graphical tools at a later date.

 Code submission pre-commit:
 1. Run the cleanup.sh script in the script folder to perform proper clean-up.